Common trigger

 Cloud OCR API

 Azure AI Vision is a reasonable fit when OCR has to live inside Azure-native services and your team accepts the surrounding setup and service boundaries.
-LeapOCR is the better fit when you want compact document extraction: markdown or schema JSON, faster evaluation, and less Azure plumbing before the result is usable.
+LeapOCR is the better fit when you want compact document extraction across 100+ file types — markdown or schema JSON, custom output instructions, and less Azure plumbing before the result is usable.

 At a glance